 There are concrete financial benefits from individualized cards and related services for issuers.
 They result in:

 However, rethinking the issuance journey as a whole can bring additional brand loyalty benefits above and beyond the direct financial impact.
 G+D technology ensures that issuance of personalized cards and even deeper personalization can be a reality for banking customers – such as creating their own individual card design, for example.
 This increases user satisfaction and differentiates the issuer from other brands.
 This starts with personalization of the card printed and physically sent to the card holder with an individualized enriched carrier letter or packaging.
 Through smart issuance solutions, there are so many more possibilities available now than offered with traditional card personalization.

-Technological trends and customer expectations mean that personalization is not only accelerating, but also deepening.
+Technological trends and customer expectations mean that personalization in banking is not only accelerating, but also deepening.
 It is increasingly important for brand loyalty.
 Companies that deliver a good, personalized experience are more likely to be the winners of the future.

 The most effective personalization will be a 360-degree experience throughout the available touchpoints with customers.
 However, some of these touchpoints across card issuance can be important symbols of the new relationship between financial services and their customers during onboarding.
 These days, this can mean so much more than just a personalized card design.